the-events-calendar/tribe-common/readme.txt

 = [4.7.18] TBD =
 * Fix - Add `target="_blank"` to repository links in the Help Page [107974]
-* Tweak - Deprecate the usage of old asset loadeing methods [40267]
+* Tweak - Deprecate the usage of old asset loading methods [40267]

 = [4.7.17] 2018-07-10 =
 * Add - Method to sanitize a multidimensional array [106000]